-Historical Context of Toubadourism
+Historical context of Toubadourism

 In the previous post we highlighted Troubadourism and its historical context, dominated by theocentrism and feudalism.
 We also talk about Troubadourism in Portugal.
 Let us now deal with the troubadour songs and their most important authors.